Roy Scranton

 Roy Scranton (born 1976) is an American writer of fiction, non-fiction, and poetry.
 His essays, journalism, short fiction, and reviews have appeared in The New York Times, Rolling Stone, The Nation, Dissent, LIT, Los Angeles Review of Books, and Boston Review.
 His first book, Learning to Die in the Anthropocene was published by City Lights.
 His novel War Porn was released by Soho Press in August 2016.
-It was called "One of the best and most disturbing war novels in years" by Sam Sacks in the Wall Street Journal.
+It was called "One of the best and most disturbing war novels in years" by Sam Sacks in The Wall Street Journal.
 He co-edited Fire and Forget: Short Stories from the Long War.
-He currently teaches at the University of Notre Dame, where he is the Director of the Environmental Humanities Initiative.
+He currently teaches at the University of Notre Dame, where he is the director of the Environmental Humanities Initiative.

 Honors

 Roy Scranton won the Theresa A. White Literary Award for short fiction 2009, received a Mrs. Giles G. Whiting Fellowship in the Humanities in 2014, and was awarded a Lannan Literary Fellowship in 2017.
 His New York Times essay “Learning How to Die in the Anthropocene” was selected for The Best American Science and Nature Writing 2014, and his essay “The Terror of the New” was selected as a notable essay in Best American Essays 2015.
-In 2021–2022, Roy Scranton is a fellow at the Notre Dame Institute for Advanced Studies.
+In 2021–2022, Roy Scranton was a fellow at the Notre Dame Institute for Advanced Studies.
+In 2024, Scranton was named a Guggenheim fellow.